SUNET/gnap-client-js/README.md

 However some updates have been back-ported:

-- Make default hash algorithm SHA256 instead of SHA3-512. https://datatracker.ietf.org/doc/html/draft-ietf-gnap-core-protocol-19/#appendix-A-2.8.2.1.1
+- Make default hash algorithm SHA256 instead of SHA3-512. https://datatracker.ietf.org/doc/html/draft-ietf-gnap-core-protocol-20#appendix-A-2.9.2.1.1

 Some fixes have been applied to the typescript-client types extracted from the local server https://api.eduid.docker/auth/openapi.json:

 - AccessTokenRequest.access = null fixed to Array<string | Access>
 - commented out export OpenAPI and OpenAPIConfig in typescript-client

+The differences between version 10 and current last available version (v.
+20) can be found in this diff: https://author-tools.ietf.org/iddiff?url1=draft-ietf-gnap-core-protocol-10&url2=draft-ietf-gnap-core-protocol-20&difftype=--html

 # Status of the GNAP protocol